 You have a right to ask us whether and how we are processing your personal information, to request access to your processed personal data, to obtain information in relation to the purpose of such processing, the type of information processed, the sources and recipients of your information, how long we store your information, whether we use automated decision making software, to correct inaccurate and complete incomplete information, to stop or restrict the scope of processing some or all of your personal data and to stop all automated decision-making processing.

-You also have the right to ask us to erase your personal information and if it’s not necessary for the purpose you provided it to us for (e.g. processing your donation or registering you for an event) or you have withdrawn your consent for such processing, and such processing is not for a task in the public interest or for public health, or necessary to pursue our or a third party's legitimate interests, or required by law or litigation, we will do so without delay.
+You also have the right to ask us to erase your personal information and if it is not necessary for the purpose you provided it to us for (e.g. processing your donation or registering you for an event), or you have withdrawn your consent for such processing and such processing is not for a task in the public interest or for public health, or necessary to pursue our or a third party's legitimate business interests, or required by law or litigation, we will do so without delay.
 We will also take reasonable steps to make any other third parties to whom your information has been shared aware of your erasure request.